ATH25/Java8Plus/README.md

   - {@code strip()}, {@code stripLeading()}, {@code stripTrailing()}: Remove whitespace (Unicode-aware) from both ends, the start, or the end of the string.
   - {@code repeat(int)}: Returns a new string consisting of the original repeated the specified number of times.
   - Example exercises: Checking for blank strings, splitting into lines, trimming with Unicode support, and repeating text for formatting or testing.

+- HTTP Client API (Java 11)
+  Java 11 introduced the {@code java.net.http.HttpClient} class for making HTTP requests in a modern, easy-to-use, and highly configurable way:
+  - Supports both synchronous and asynchronous HTTP requests using a builder pattern and fluent API.
+  - Provides improved support for HTTP/1.1 and HTTP/2, timeouts, custom headers, and request/response bodies.
+  - Asynchronous operations use {@code CompletableFuture} for non-blocking, callback-driven workflows.
+  - Example exercises:
+    • Performing GET requests synchronously and asynchronously
+    • Using lambda callbacks to process HTTP responses
+    • Demonstrating why blocking (e.g., {@code .join()}) is sometimes needed in console programs to ensure asynchronous operations complete.
 ## Upcoming Topics

 - And more...